 It’s quite often that you don’t find each other during the first session of haggling at a market in Italy.
 But don’t worry, say ‘ciao‘ (Italian for bye) and go away.
 Come back after some time (max 30 minutes to one hour, not too long so he won’t recognise you anymore!) and continue a bit lower on the price scale than where you left.

 - Stay true to your first, lower price, but then accept a price that is in between the initial and yours

 - Be thankful after successful haggling!

-The art of haggling should always be friendly, therefore it’s important to say ‘Grazie‘ (thanks) after successfully making a purchase.
+The art of haggling should always be friendly; therefore it’s essential to say ‘Grazie‘ (thanks) after successfully making a purchase.
 It’s also not too uncommon to shake hands after finalising a price, and don’t forget to smile.

 - Find joy in haggling, but don’t overdo it and value the products

-You can feel free to haggle for clothes, shoes or anything else, but keep in mind that some things just have a certain price.
-If a dealer asks 10€ per bottle of extra virgin oil from the best olives in Sicily (organic, hand-picked and what else), don’t embarrass him and start by offering 4€.
+You can feel free to haggle for clothes, shoes, leather goods or anything else but keep in mind that some things have a specific price.
+If a dealer asks 10€ per bottle of extra virgin oil from the best olives in Sicily (organic, hand-picked and what else), don’t embarrass him and don’t start haggling by offering to pay 4€.
 Olive Oil is a high-quality product, and no one will sell you a bottle of good oil for less than 50% of the asked price.
-In the end, you can maybe get the bottle for 9€ or even for 9,50€, but keep in mind that some products just have their value and rate.
+In the end, you can maybe get the bottle for 9€ or even for 9,50€, but keep in mind that some products have their value and rate.